polterguy/fine-tune-hyperlambda/README.md

 Below are some example prompts you can run through the model after fine tuning is done to test it.

 * How do I convert a string to an integer?
+* Generate a list of strings containing names of famous books
+  - Add 3 items to it
+* Generate a list of objects being employees
+  - Loop through them and remove their names
 * How do I open a database connection?
 * How do I concatenate 2 strings?
 * How do I send an email?